 - Make our progress available for independent assessment (iiE).

 The introduction and implementation of the Environmental Policy is a commitment of Abbey House Veterinary Hospital management and a shared responsibility with our Associates.
-Daisy Copley has designated responsibility for the day-to-day implementation of this policy.
+Vicky Lewis has designated responsibility for the day-to-day implementation of this policy.

 The policy will be reviewed annually as part of the organisation’s overall environment management planned.